-In this guide, lets's discuss shooting with both eyes open or closed, and their pros and cons.
+In this guide, let's discuss shooting with both eyes open, their pros and cons.

-Most new shooters aim down the sights with one eye open, and experienced shooters prefer to shoot with both eyes open for very valid reasons which we will discuss in this article.
+Most new shooters aim down the sights with one eye open, and experienced shooters prefer to shoot with both eyes open for max situational awareness.

 One Eye Open